naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
-<span class="command-param-nameless" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID">Exclude</span> | List&lt;String&gt; | Names of the [engine services](https://naninovel.com/guide/engine-services.html) (interfaces) to exclude from reset.
+<span class="command-param-nameless" title="Nameless parameter: value should be provided after the command identifier without specifying parameter ID">exclude</span> | string list | Names of the [engine services](https://naninovel.com/guide/engine-services.html) (interfaces) to exclude from reset.
 Consider adding `ICustomVariableManager` to preserve the local variables.
-only | List&lt;String&gt; | Names of the [engine services](https://naninovel.com/guide/engine-services.html) (interfaces) to reset;  other services won't be affected.
+only | string list | Names of the [engine services](https://naninovel.com/guide/engine-services.html) (interfaces) to reset; other services won't be affected.
 Doesn't have effect when the nameless (exclude) parameter is assigned.

 </div>